 Why play this game?

-The second version of the game is at a higher level, as children need to make decisions rather than relying solely on chance.
-In this case, children are practising addition and subtraction, and looking at all possibilities, so that they can move the number of spaces that suits them best.
+The game can be tweaked to encourage higher level thinking, for example by giving children the choice of adding or subtracting the two dice numbers each turn.
+This means they will need to make decisions rather than rely solely on chance.
+In this case, children are practising addition and subtraction, and looking at all possibilities, so that they can move the number of spaces that suits them

 What children need to know to play this game

 Bring the class together and ask which version of the game they thought was better and why.
 Listen out for children who back up their opinion with a clear reason.
 Next, introduce a new version whereby children can add or subtract the dice numbers.
-Play in two teams using the interactive whiteboard again to get a feel for this new game.
-Each time you throw the dice, ask the children what the
+Play in two teams using the board again to get a feel for this new game.
+Each time you throw the dice, ask the children what the two possibilities

 In the plenary, ask the class which version of the game they thought was best and why.
 In this case, draw out responses which indicate that the choice of adding or subtracting means players are more in control.
 You could suggest that children invent their own rules to make better games, perhaps over a longer period of time, and you could dedicate an area of your wall to their ideas.

-These questions have been phrased in ways that will help the teacher to identify the children's prior knowledge about both the number concepts involved in playing the game and the strategies and mathematical thinking needed to win.
+These questions have been phrased in ways that will help you to identify children's prior knowledge about both the number concepts involved in playing the game and the strategies/mathematical thinking needed to win.

 Shall we add or subtract the two numbers?
 Why?